 VoiceWaves is a Long Beach youth-led journalism and media-training project.
-The youth, ages 16-24, are learning to report, write, and create digital journalism content.
-Their reports will raise awareness of healthy community issues and activate change action in Central and West Long Beach.
+The youth, ages 15-25, are learning to report, write, and create digital journalism content.
+Their stories raise awareness about community health issues and activate change in local neighborhoods.

 Central and West Long Beach

 VoiceWaves is proud to call Central and West Long Beach home.
 It is an area rich in culture, history, and human resources.
-Perhaps Long Beach’s most diverse areas, these two neighborhoods boast Filipino bakeries and Vietnamese noodle houses, African American barber shops and Mexican taquerias, Cambodian temples and Muslim mosques side by side.
-The residents of these two districts speak a host of languages: Arabic, Chinese, English, Hmong, Khmer, Samoan, Spanish, Tagalog, Thai, and Vietnamese to name but a few.
+Long Beach’s most diverse areas include Filipino bakeries and Vietnamese noodle houses, African American barber shops and Mexican taquerias, and Cambodian temples and Muslim mosques, all side-by-side.
+The residents of these two areas speak a host of languages: Arabic, Chinese, English, Hmong, Khmer, Samoan, Spanish, Tagalog, Thai, and Vietnamese, to name a few.

 The California Endowment is a foundation committed to improving the health of all Californians, especially those in underserved communities.
 They’ve made thousands of grants since 1996, and the most important thing they’ve learned is that our health doesn’t begin in a doctor’s office.
 Where we live has an enormous impact on our health.
 Being able to breathe clean air, to send our kids to school without fear of violence, to have a convenient place to buy fresh foods, to live near a park where we can walk and play — these are the things that prevent us from getting sick in the first place.